XinxueQu/ShapMask/README.md

 ## 2. R Codes
 The following R codes are required for loading the packages and custom functions needed for implementing the ShapMask framework.
 * `install_load_packages.R`: installs and loads all the necessary R packages that are needed implementing the ShapMask approach.
-* `functions_server_v6.R`: contains the custom functions that carry out most of the tasks in the work.
+* `custom_functions.R`: contains the custom functions that carry out most of the tasks in the work.
 * `ShapMask_SingleConf.R`: contains the ShapMask function for implementing the framework for a single confidential variable.
 * `ShapMask_MultiConf.R`: contains the ShapMask function for implementing the framework for multiple confidential variables.
 * `ShapMask_simulated_data.R`: contains the ShapMask function for implementing the framework for for our simulated data set.